bunnyshellosi/go-sdk/docs/EnvironmentEditSettingsEdit.md

 `func (o *EnvironmentEditSettingsEdit) UnsetEphemeralKubernetesIntegration()`

 UnsetEphemeralKubernetesIntegration ensures that no value is present for EphemeralKubernetesIntegration, not even an explicit nil
+### GetPrimaryOptions

+`func (o *EnvironmentEditSettingsEdit) GetPrimaryOptions() EditPrimaryOptions`

+GetPrimaryOptions returns the PrimaryOptions field if non-nil, zero value otherwise.

+### GetPrimaryOptionsOk

+`func (o *EnvironmentEditSettingsEdit) GetPrimaryOptionsOk() (*EditPrimaryOptions, bool)`

+GetPrimaryOptionsOk returns a tuple with the PrimaryOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrimaryOptions

+`func (o *EnvironmentEditSettingsEdit) SetPrimaryOptions(v EditPrimaryOptions)`

+SetPrimaryOptions sets PrimaryOptions field to given value.

+### HasPrimaryOptions

+`func (o *EnvironmentEditSettingsEdit) HasPrimaryOptions() bool`

+HasPrimaryOptions returns a boolean if a field has been set.

+### SetPrimaryOptionsNil

+`func (o *EnvironmentEditSettingsEdit) SetPrimaryOptionsNil(b bool)`

+ SetPrimaryOptionsNil sets the value for PrimaryOptions to be an explicit nil

+### UnsetPrimaryOptions
+`func (o *EnvironmentEditSettingsEdit) UnsetPrimaryOptions()`

+UnsetPrimaryOptions ensures that no value is present for PrimaryOptions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)